This information is intended for use by health professionals

-True allergic reactions to Human Hepatitis B Immunoglobulin are rare.
+True hypersensitivity reactions are rare but allergic type responses to Human Hepatitis B Immunoglobulin may occur.

 Human Hepatitis B Immunoglobulin contains a small quantity of IgA.
 Individuals who are deficient in IgA have the potential for developing IgA antibodies and may have anaphylactic reactions after administration of blood components containing IgA.
 The physician must therefore weigh the benefit of treatment with Human Hepatitis B Immunoglobulin against the potential risk of hypersensitivity reactions.

 Rarely, human hepatitis B immunoglobulin can induce a fall in blood pressure with anaphylactic reaction, even in patients who have tolerated previous treatment with human immunoglobulin.

 Suspicion of allergic or anaphylactic type reactions requires immediate discontinuation of the injection.
 In case of shock, standard medical treatment for shock should be implemented.